How to Share API Keys With Your Team (Securely, in 2026)

 - Sharing with a human.
 A teammate needs the key to put it into their local

 These have different right answers.
 For runtimes, use a secrets manager.
 For humans, deliver via a one-time link, then have them store it in a password manager or pull it from the secrets manager.
+For the future, attach metadata: owner, environment, scope, creation date, rotation date, and revocation path.

 Step 1: Stop Sharing With Runtimes by Hand